slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Be a good ancestor.
 Do something a future generation will thank you for.
 A simple thing is to plant a tree."
 -- Kevin Kelly*

+### On loneliness

+> *"Loneliness does not come from having no people around you, but from being unable to communicate the things that seem important to you."
+-- Carl Jung*